Neale's Musick Hall, Dublin: Handel's Messiah

 There was such demand for tickets for the initial performances that, in order to maximise space, the organiser's reportedly requested male patrons to leave their swords at home and female patrons not to wear hooped skirts.
+Patrons had also been asked to bring their coaches and sedan chairs down the street to avoid crowding, and were assured that "as there is a good convenient Room hired as an addition to a former Place for the Footmen it is hoped that Ladies will order them to attend there till called for".
 The popularity of Messiah continued in subsequent years, and the Charitable and Musical Society organised annual performances in the years that followed.

 Handel departed Ireland on 13 August 1742.
 Before departing Ireland, Handel purchased a new organ for the Musick Hall, which was used for the first time at the opening concert of the second season of the Charitable and Musical Society on 8 October 1742.
 As of 1912, the organ was in the possession of Lt.
 Col. G. H. Johnston of Kilmore House, near Richhill, County Armagh.

 By 1750, the Charitable and Musical Society had released 1,200 people from debtors' prison, whose debts and fees were noted to have been in excess of £9,000.
 In addition to their release, the society also provided each person with a small monetary sum on their release.
 In 1751, it was noted that William Neale added "a very elegant additional room" to the Musick Hall, for the "comfort of those who attended Balls and Ridottos".
 The building also became the venue of Lord Mornington's 'Musical Assemblies' in the 1750s and 1760s.
 William Neale died in December 1769.
 New music halls were constructed in Dublin in the years that followed, and by 1772 concert life in the city was centred on the new Music Room on the north side of the city.
 In 1773 and 1774, the Musick Hall was used for lectures, political meetings and Ridotto Balls and on 19 April 1776 was the venue of the first masquerade ball held in Ireland.

 Late 18th and 19th centuries

+The climax of the social season for 1776 involved a grand ridotto ball, or masquerade, at the music hall, "under the patronage of the Duchess of Leinster and other ladies".
+According to historian John Gerald Simms, "a ticket admitted one gentleman and two ladies for two-and-a half guineas.
+The rooms were specially decorated, and an upstairs supper room displaying sloping hills, smiling valleys and cascades seated more than five hundred, who were fed on 'every style of cookery, from that of the plain viands of our ancestors to the appetite-provoking culinary arts of France'".

 On 19 April 1777, the Musick Hall was repurposed as a theatre by Messrs.
 Vandermere and Waddy, and renamed as the 'Fishamble Street Theatre'.

+In 1780, the first "Irish State Lottery" was drawn at the premises.